gee-46/my-portfolio/README.md

 The portfolio uses a sophisticated scroll-driven animation system:

-1. **Frame Loading**: Image frames are loaded from `/public/sequence/`
+1. **Frame Loading** — Image frames are loaded from `/public/sequence/`
-2. **Scroll Tracking**: Scroll progress is tracked using Framer Motion
+2. **Scroll Tracking** — Scroll progress is tracked using Framer Motion
-3. **Frame Mapping**: Scroll position is mapped to a frame index
+3. **Frame Mapping** — Scroll position is mapped to a frame index
-4. **Canvas Rendering**: Frames are rendered on an HTML5 Canvas
+4. **Canvas Rendering** — Frames are rendered on an HTML5 Canvas
-5. **Content Animation**: Overlay content animates synchronized with scroll
+5. **Content Animation** — Overlay content animates in sync with scroll

-This creates a cinematic storytelling experience similar to modern product websites like Apple, Nike, and other premium brands.
+This produces a cinematic storytelling experience similar to premium product sites like Apple and Nike.

 ---

 ## 🤖 Tools & Inspiration

-- **Antigravity** - UI/UX exploration
+- **Antigravity** — UI/UX exploration
-- **Gemini Pro** - Code optimization and ideation
+- **Gemini Pro** — Code optimization and ideation
-- **Google Whisk** - Design inspiration and asset generation
+- **Google Whisk** — Design inspiration and asset generation

-These tools helped in ideation, UI structuring, and improving prompt engineering skills.
+These tools supported ideation, UI structuring, and prompt engineering throughout the build.

 ---